 Each Trainer will work with Pediatric Champions at each of the Affiliate Sites to develop and implement QI plans targeting key gaps in pediatric readiness.
 The collaborative will focus on the following topics: 1) A patient safety initiative focused on collecting and documenting pediatric patients’ weight in kilograms; 2) Developing a notification process for abnormal vital signs; 3) Ensuring inter-facility transfer guidelines are patient and family centered; 4) Establishing disaster plans that include children.
 Each intervention will form the basis for local and regional quality improvement efforts as part of the collaborative activities.

-By December 2019, twenty states or territory teams will collectively improve their pediatric readiness scores by 10 points.
+By April 2020, teams will collectively improve their pediatric readiness scores by 10 points.